pcolby/check-run-scripts/readme.md

   -                 Treat the remaining arguments as positional.

 Additionally, any options that start with --sc- will be passed to ShellCheck with the --sc prefix removed.
-For exampple, '--sc--norc'.
+For example, '--sc--norc'.
 See the ShellCheck manual for the range of options available.
-If no ShellCheck optons are set, the following options are used by default:
+If no ShellCheck options are set, the following options are used by default:
   --check-sourced --enable=all --external-sources --norc
 ```